This post contains affiliate links. Please see our disclosure policy.

 Asian Marinated Flat Iron Steak

-In a mixing bowl, add the soy sauce, sesame oil, rice vinegar, brown sugar, garlic, ginger, chili paste, and lime juice.
-Mix well until combined.
+In a medium mixing bowl, combine the soy sauce, sesame oil, rice vinegar, brown sugar, garlic, ginger, chili paste, and lime juice.

 Asian Marinated Flat Iron Steak